Wargosh/Ejercicio-Entrevista-ioet/README.md

 ## Installation 🛠️

-For a correct installation it is recommended to download all the content of this repository.
+For a correct installation it is recommended to download all the contents of this repository (except the /img_readme folder, its only purpose is to illustrate a little better the README, so you can safely delete it).
 Once downloaded and unzipped you can open the project folder in your favorite code editor or IDE and located in the project path open a terminal and run the following command:

 ```bash
 npm install